dandelion/dandelion.github.io/_posts/2013-03-05-new-dandelion-datatables-release.md

 * [issue #35](https://github.com/dandelion/issues/issues/35) - Wrong use of EVAL_PAGE in the doStartTag method of the ColumnTag
 * [issue #36](https://github.com/dandelion/issues/issues/36) - Problem with tld file on JBoss 6

-_for more information, see dandelion-datatables [changelog](http://dandelion.github.com/dandelion-datatables/changelog.html)_
+_for more information, see the dandelion-datatables' [changelog](http://dandelion.github.com/datatables/changelog.html)_